zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 (MRC) in its investigation of data archiving and dissemination needs for MRC-funded research.
 The project will result in a series of recommendations to be put to the Medical Research Council at the end of the year.
-And in May we received news of our successful bid \"Exploiting UK survey data sources for teaching political science\" under the JISC X4L programme.
+And in May we received news of our successful bid "Exploiting UK survey data sources for teaching political science" under the JISC X4L programme.

 Overshadowing all of this activity has been the preparation of first